Cornellio/puppet-riak1/README.md

 ## Limitations

-If this node has not yet been provisioned when Puppet runs on other nodes, the cluster join operation will silently fail.
-The cluster join will succeed on future Puppet runs as long as the Riak daemon is running on the `cluster_join_node`.

-Multiple Puppet runs may be necessary to bring all nodes into the cluster.
-If you ensure Riak has been provisioned on the host cited by `cluster_join_node` before the other nodes, everything should work after one Puppet run.
+* Multiple Puppet runs may be necessary to bring all nodes into the cluster.
+If you ensure Riak has been provisioned on the host cited by `cluster_join_node` before the other nodes, the cluster join operations should work on one Puppet run.

-* If the system cited by `cluster_join_node` does not yet have Riak running when a host attempts to join the cluster, the cluster join operation will silently fail.
-When the system becomes available, subsequent runs will work.
 * The Linux I/O scheduler is only tuned on the 3 first serial block devices detected.
 Needs to be generalized.
 * Only tested on RHEL 6 distros so far